Hooks

 Multiple Hooks

 A stage can have any number of entry hooks and exit hooks.
 They execute sequentially in the order they are defined.
-If a hook fails, the error is logged but subsequent hooks and stage execution continue.
+If a non-blocking hook fails, the error is logged but subsequent hooks and stage execution continue.
+Blocking hook failures stop the workflow.

 Managing Hooks in the Workflow Builder